lhcb/starterkit-lessons/second-analysis-steps/analysis-automation-snakemake.md

 {% challenge "Use wildcards" %}

-Following on from the previous challenge use wildcards to make it so that any name can be used, such as Fred
+Following on from the previous challenge use wildcards to make it so that any name can be used, such as “Fred”

 ```bash
 snakemake output/Fred/data.txt